Skip to main content

 • Attention: You must manually refund a transaction.

-• Lost: The customer has not been refunded (manually or automatically).
+• Expired (formerly Lost): The customer has not been refunded, either manually or automatically.

-If you have a false chargeback alert, an alert that doesn't belong to you, you can submit and manage credit requests here.
+If an alert has an error status, you can submit and manage credit requests here.

 Follow these guides to learn how to handle different request types: